Omar-Kadery/steam-tier-list-server/README.md

-Server for Steam Tier List.
+Basic server for Steam Tier List.

 Requires some configuration (namely your personal Steam API key needs to be set up).